-ANY use of any online question-and-answer forum (other than the CS 0019 Piazza web site) to obtain assistance on this coursework is strictly prohibited, constitutes academic dishonesty, and will be dealt with in the same way as copying of code.
-The same goes for use of any online material specifically directed toward solving this coursework.
+ANY use of any online question-and-answer forum (other than the CS 0019 Ed web site) to obtain assistance on this coursework is strictly prohibited, constitutes academic dishonesty, and will be dealt with in the same way as copying of code.
+Reading any online material specifically directed toward solving this coursework is also strictly prohibited, and will also be dealt with in the same way.